ichortower/HatMouseLacey/docs/README.md

 # Hat Mouse Lacey
 Adds a new, familiar face to Stardew Valley.

-With this mod, the hat mouse from the far corner of Cindersap Forest is a real character named Lacey.
+With this mod, the hat mouse from the far corner of Cindersap Forest becomes a real character named Lacey.
 She moved to the outskirts of Pelican Town just before you did, and is working on starting her hat business.

 ![The farmer character is talking to an anthropomorphic mouse named Lacey outside her house in the forest.](promo.png)